qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 file format for that output type will be used, and its corresponding extension appended to the given file path.

-Unlike when an algorithm is executed from the toolbox, outputs are not added to the map canvas if you execute that same algorithm from the Python console.
-If you want to add an output to the map canvas, you have to do it yourself after running the algorithm.
-To do so, you can use QGIS API commands, or, even easier, use one of the handy methods provided for such tasks.
+Unlike when an algorithm is executed from the toolbox, outputs are not added to the map canvas if you execute that same algorithm from the Python console using ``run()``, but ``runAndLoadResults()`` will do that.

 The ``run`` method returns a dictionary with one or more output names (the ones shown in the algorithm description) as keys and the file paths of